 Working on this Spanish Mackerel recipe reminded me of childhood visits to Port Said’s Souk El Samak (fish market).
 The souk was basically an entire square of narrow streets lined with small seafood stands and bins upon bins of fresh fish.

-Exploring the day’s catch, my dad and I would visit with several fishermen before we made our decision.
-Our choice often landed on beautiful, large whole fish, which the fishermen happily, and hurriedly, cleaned, gutted, and wrapped up in brown paper parcels.
+Exploring the day’s catch, my dad and I would visit with several fishmongers before we made our decision.
+Our choice often landed on beautiful, large whole fish--similar options to snapper, trout, or -- which the fishmonger happily, and hurriedly, cleaned, gutted, and wrapped up in brown paper parcels.

 I followed mom's no-fuss approach with this simple Spanish Mackerel recipe.
 Here, the fish is stuffed with crushed garlic, herbs and lemons.
 Then, roasted in foil with quality olive oil (I used our Greek Early Harvest extra virgin olive oil, it's rich flavor complimented the fish with all the herbs and garlic!)

 What to serve with this Spanish Mackerel recipe

 When I make this Spanish Mackerel recipe, I often prepare a side of Greek lemon rice and a zesty fresh salad like Greek Salad, Fattoush or this easy Mediterranean salad.
 This time, I also added a new Mediterranean potato salad with capers.
 When tomatoes are in season, I like to start this whole meal with a little Gazpacho soup!